-The primary author of a peer-reviewed article in a journal included in the Medline bibliographic database may request CECH from an approved pprovider.
-The pprovider is required to review the following documentation: a reprint or copy of the pages(s) of the journal, in which the name of the author, the name of the journal, and date published are evident.
-The primary author of the article CPME 720 - Working Version - 3/1/24 meeting can only receive up to three CECH from one approved pProvider of continuing education.
+The primary author of a peer-reviewed article in a journal included in the Medline bibliographic database may request CECH from an approved Provider.
+The Provider is required to review the following documentation: a reprint or copy of the pages(s) of the journal, in which the name of the author, the name of the journal, and date published are evident.
+The primary author of the article can only receive up to three CECH from one approved Provider of continuing education.
 The author may submit up to five articles per calendar year for a maximum of five articles or 15 CECH per calendar year.

-No CECH will be granted for articles published more than three years prior to the author's request of the approved provider.
+No CECH will be granted for articles published more than three years prior to the author's request of the approved Provider.